Selected Resources and Best Practices

 Financial Management for Freelancers

-The Freelancer’s Handbook, endorsed by America’s SBDC is an excellent resource to give you an overview of taxes, benefits, quarterly payments and more for freelance entrepreneurs.
+The Freelancer’s Union, is an excellent resource to give you an overview of taxes, benefits, quarterly payments and more for freelance entrepreneurs.

 Small Business Taxes